adrianvrj/cavos-service-sdk/README.md

 - `orgSecret`: The organization's secret token
 - Returns: User data, wallet info, and Auth0 access_token

+### `CavosAuth.refreshToken(refreshToken, orgSecret)`
+Refreshes an Auth0 access token using a refresh token.
+- `refreshToken`: The refresh token from a previous authentication
+- `orgSecret`: The organization's secret token
+- Returns: User data, wallet info, and new Auth0 access_token

 ### Other Methods
 - `deployWallet(network, apiKey)` - Deploy a new wallet
 - `executeAction(network, calls, address, hashedPk, apiKey)` - Execute a transaction